antivirusakash/nutriscan-documentation/app_features_and_test_cases.md

 @Plan - Premium, Track
 - Microphone Permission
 - Ask any questions
+- Ask to log meal
+- Back to Home
+- Meal should be logged on Home

 ## Make Meal Timeline public and share by URL.
 @Path - Home > Bottom Nav Profile > Profile Page > Share Food Timeline